palpen/palpen_articles/_drafts/week7_svm.md

 SVM with Gaussian kernel is best used in cases where there are relatively few features compared to the number of observations in the data.
 Also, the number of observations, m, shouldn't be too large.
 This is because the algorithm must estimate m+1 parameters.
 The guideline is n=1 to 1,000 features and m = 10 to 50,000.

 If m is very large (but is still greater than the number of features), using SVM becomes computationally expensive.
 Use logisitic regression or SVM with a linear kernel instead.
-It was also recommended to use these methods if there are more features than observations.
+It was also recommended to use these methods if there are more features than observations (e.g. text classification problem with many features (words), but small number of text).